Ampersand-ASL/sound-map/README.md

          ALSA  : 1,0
          OSS   : /dev/dsp1

+Then I unplugged the USB sound device, plugged another one into the top right USB jack and plugged the original device back into the original (bottom right) jack.
+When running again the output looks like this:

+        Found the device:
+         HID   : /dev/hidraw1
+         ALSA  : 3,0
+         OSS   : /dev/dsp3

+It's the same device in the same port, but it gets assigned new Linux device identifiers when the USB drivers re-enumerate the hardware.
+That's the problem being solved.

 For modern applications you probably don't care about the OSS device name, just disregard it.

 Physical Port Reference